rowanmanning/rowanmanning.com/content/weeknotes/8/index.md

     * Snackmasters is such a good concept and a lot of fun, but I find the presenter really annoying.

-    * Great British Menu, Christmas has felt much nicer than the regular show, Andi Oliver is great as a presenter
+    * Great British Menu, Christmas has felt much nicer than the regular show, Andi Oliver is great as a presenter.

     * Love Bites (on ITV2) should be a guilty pleasure but I'm not guilty about it.
 It's very cringey watching people in their early 20s try to impress each other, _especially_ when they're trying to do it by cooking things they have no clue how to make.